 I’m caught here in a strange place.

 So now I take my place on the sidelines.
-And from here I will not miss a chance to cheer you both on.
+From here I will not lose a chance to cheer you both on.

 But it doesn’t stop the ache.
 The missing.